Squib (explosive): Squibs in films

 The first documented use of squibs to simulate bullet impacts in cinema was in the 1943 US war-film Bataan.

 Other early films using squibs include the 1955 Polish film Pokolenie by Andrzej Wajda, where audiences were presented with a realistic representation of a bullet impacting on an on-camera human being, complete with blood spatter.
 The creator of the effect, Kazimierz Kutz, used a condom with fake blood and dynamite.

 The American western, River of No Return, filmed in 1953 and released in 1954, used a blood squib to simulate realistic bullet-impact in the story's climax, when the story's antagonist is shot dead.
 As such, this film precedes Run of the Arrow (1957) – often credited with being the first to use blood squibs – by three years, and Pokolenie by one.

 Origin of the phrase "damp squib"

-While most modern squibs used by professionals are insulated from moisture, older uninsulated squibs needed to be kept dry in order to ignite, thus a "damp squib" was literally one that failed to perform because it got wet.
+While most modern squibs used by professionals are insulated from moisture, older uninsulated squibs needed to be kept dry in order to ignite, thus a "damp squib" was literally one that failed to perform, a dud, because it got wet.
 Often misheard as "damp squid", the phrase "damp squib" has since come into general use to mean anything that fails to meet expectations.
 The word "squib" has come to take on a similar meaning even when used alone, as a diminutive comparison to a full explosive.